NEW!: I ADDED ADDITIONAL INFO ON THE MYSTERY OF INTONATION ADJUSTMENT.

 Suhr - V60

-I've added one ground (mass) wire from the pickup housing to the shielding of the PU cavity, this is not in the drawing but easily added, similar to the one called 'ground to bridge', you could call it 'ground to shield'
+I tend to add one ground (mass) wire from the volume pot housing to the shielding of the PU cavity, this is not in the drawing but is easily added, similar to the one called 'ground to bridge', you could call it 'ground to shield'

 If you don't have a loaded pickguard, mount all the components on your pickguard, turn it upside down and get your soldering iron out.
 Cut all wires to the desired length, strip all wires and apply solder to the stripped part.
 Apply a thin layer of solder to all other contact points like lugs of the pots.
 This pre-soldering ensures a quick connection.

-Many people only have a vague idea how that PU switch on the Strat works, let alone how it must be connected.
-My book explains more about it but here are some crucial details as well as a series of pictures that show how the switch operates.
+My book explains more about it, but here are some crucial details as well as a series of pictures that show how the switch operates.